tiffaniechia/journey-of-a-thousand-miles/README.md

 ## Begins with the first step

 This is a course syllabus of sorts for people who want to learn how to code but are not able to find a sort of pathway to follow.
 But more specifically, for those who aren't able to find the time or money to go for bootcamps, and other academia type options.
+That being said, this is no substitute for coding bootcamps!

 I've written a post on why I'm doing this.
 Read it [here](https://medium.com/@tiffaniechia/learning-how-to-code-knowledge-and-direction-f4d79c4dd1b2#.522ihewvc).